Nexmo/station/_documentation/verify/overview.md

 # Verify API

-The Verify API enables you to use [2FA](/concepts/guides/glossary#2fa) (two-factor authentication) to check that you can contact a user at a specific number.
+The Verify API enables you to confirm that you can contact a user at a specific number.

 * Protect against spam, by preventing spammers from creating multiple accounts
 * Monitor suspicious activity, by forcing an account user to verify ownership of a number